Jim-JMCD/Duplicate-File-Finder/README.md

 * Full file names can be used, but it only reports on exact contents using checksum.
 * Only the first instances of -f and -o used, the rest ignored.
 * The script is designed to be thorough, not designed for speed.
+* Windows file systems occasionally produce some odd stuff that cannot be processed when mounted on Linux.

 ### OUTPUTS
 NOTE: If MS Excel is the default application for CVS files and files names contain non-Latin alphabet characters excel will not display those characters correctly.
 Rename *.csv file to a *.txt and import manually.